 - Certification of Certificate of Attendance.
-Once you have completed your JD requirements, the Office of Registration Services will then review and complete your Certificate of Attendance Form, which will be sent directly to us by the NYS BOLE.
+Once you have completed your JD requirements, the Office of Registration Services will then review and complete your Certificate of Attendance Form.

-- Mailing deadlines.
-We will submit all your documentation by the June 15 school certificate deadline.
+- We will submit this electronic certification to NYS BOLE by the June 15 school certificate deadline.

-You will receive email confirmation when this has taken place.
+You will receive an email confirmation when this has taken place.

 NOTE: J.D. applicants whose degree will not have been conferred prior to the July bar exam date may still be eligible to take the July exam if they have completed all degree requirements and have grades recorded by June 1.
 Their eligibility to sit for the bar will be based on degree completion, and their degree will be conferred in October.

 This evaluation will require you to provide current and historical education, employment, residential and financial information.
 It will also ask questions about criminal and school discipline, as well as disability.
 In addition, you will have to provide law-related employment affidavits and character references.
 Failure to be completely honest and display full candor is a grounds for not being admitted or being disbarred.

 - Moral Character and Fitness.
 The New York Lawyer Assistance Trust has prepared a brochure regarding the character and fitness requirements for admission to the practice of law in New York State.
 All law students and graduates are encouraged to review it carefully and to contact the Law School’s Dean of Students if they need to discuss issues related to their admission to practice law.
 Applicants who need to amend their Law School application related to Character and Fitness should use this FORM.
 Any and all details surrounding these circumstances must be disclosed as an attachment to this form.